 With the AlterG Anti-Gravity Treadmill, located in our downtown and Pewaukee clinics, you can add speed, add volume, train through injury or recover because the AlterG “unweights” you allowing you to exercise between 20 and 100 percent of your body weight.
 Learn more here.

 Gregg Fuhrman is our physical therapy cycling expert that can help you feel your best on and off the bike.
 Cyclists, whether weekend recreational riders or elite racers, should be as comfortable and as efficient as possible when riding.
 While many local bike shops offer the latest in bike fit technologies, most lack a physical therapy approach to their fit services.
 Our Integrated Cycling Evaluation starts with a thorough exercise and medical history.
 Next, with musculoskeletal screening, we assess your flexibility, strength, and balance.
 Then we begin the bike fit process and analysis.
 We do more than move your seat up and down, or shift you forward or back.
-As we observe your body’s own need for adjustments, we perform physical therapy techniques and show you what you can do at home so it’s not pain or injury that slows you down.
+As we observe your body’s own need for adjustments, we perform manual physical therapy to improve how you move, and show you what you can do on your own so you can enjoy flying on your bike.